-Banks are required to maintain a minimum reserve of approximately 10 percent of their deposits.
-Reserves can drop to abnormally low levels when a bank lends more than anticipated or has large unanticipated withdrawals.
-Normally banks consider two options: borrowing from another bank or going to the Federal Reserve’s discount window for a loan.
+Banks retain adequate reserves to ensure their solvency.
+Before March 26, 2020, the Federal Reserve required banks to maintain a minimum reserve of approximately 10 percent of their deposits.
+The Fed dropped the reserve requirement to encourage lending and prevent a severe recession during the COVID pandemic.
+Whether mandatory or voluntary, management retains reserves.
+Sometimes reserves can drop to abnormally low levels when a bank lends more than anticipated or has large unanticipated withdrawals.
+When reserves are too low, banks usually consider borrowing from another bank or going to the Federal Reserve’s discount window for a loan.

-Imagine you manage Cloudy Bank.
-At the end of the day you realize your reserves are inadequate, meaning they are less than the required reserves.
+For example, suppose you manage Cloudy Bank.
+You realize your reserves are inadequate.
 You know that Windy Bank has a lot of excess reserves.
-Windy Bank has been accumulating reserves because their management anticipates closing some large loans within the next few days.
+Windy Bank has been accumulating reserves because its management anticipates closing some large loans within the next few days.
 What would you do?
-One solution is to borrow some of Windy Bank’s excess reserves on an overnight basis.
+One solution is to borrow some of Windy Bank’s excess reserves overnight.
 Windy Bank likes that idea because these reserves would earn interest.

-Daily, banks with excess reserves lend to banks short of funds rather than letting the reserves sit idle and not earn any interest.
+Banks with excess reserves lend to banks short of funds rather than letting the reserves sit idle and not earn any interest daily.
 The Federal Open Market Committee (FOMC) sets a target rate for these overnight loans between banks.
 (The FOMC is the committee of the Federal Reserve that establishes the country’s monetary policy.)
 This rate is the federal funds rate and is determined by the law of supply and demand.
 The FOMC manipulates the federal funds rate by adding or subtracting reserves in the banking system.
-Adding reserves reduces the federal funds rate, in the same way that an increase in the supply of a good decreases the equilibrium price.
-Reserves are added to the banking system through the purchase of government securities in the open market.
-This strategy is referred to as "accommodating” because rates fall and lenders are more accommodating in making loans.
-It is used when the Federal Reserve wants to accelerate economic growth.
-Conversely, the FOMC may choose to raise the federal funds rate when the economy is heating up and inflationary pressures mount.
-They do this by reducing the banking reserves through the sale of government securities.
+Adding reserves reduces the federal funds rate in the same way that an increase in the supply of a good decreases the equilibrium price.
+The Fed adds reserves to the banking system by purchasing government securities in the open market.
+This strategy is called “accommodating” because rates fall, and lenders are more accommodating in making loans.
+The Fed uses this strategy when it wants to accelerate economic growth.
+Conversely, the FOMC may raise the federal funds rate when the economy is heating up, and inflationary pressures mount.
+They do this by reducing the banking reserves by selling government securities.

-Returning to our example, assume you manage Cloudy Bank and the bank is in financial trouble.
+Returning to our example where you manage Cloudy Bank, and the bank is in financial trouble.
 Other banks are fearful you will be unable to repay them and choose not to lend to you.
 Where do you go?
-You can go to your local Federal Reserve Bank and borrow from their “discount window”.
+You can go to your local Federal Reserve Bank and borrow from their “discount window.”
 The discount rate is the interest rate the Federal Reserve Banks charge when commercial banks and other depository institutions borrow from the Fed.
 The Federal Reserve requires collateral, such as treasury bonds or other government securities, when making these loans.

 Source: Federal Reserve Releases